matchmore/tech-blog/20180321/README.md

   ...
 ```

-After that execute `pod install`, this will download AlpsSDK and generate `my-app.xcworkspace` that you have to open in Xcode (the old my-app.xcodeproj will not work correctly).
+Afterwards, execute `pod install`, this will download the AlpsSDK and generate `my-app.xcworkspace` which you have to open in Xcode (the old my-app.xcodeproj will not work correctly).

 After importing `my-app.xcworkspace` into Xcode, we will add necessary permissions for the app in `Info.plist` file.
-Right click on `info.plist` select `Open As > Source Code` and add two keys at the end:
+Right-click on `info.plist` select `Open As > Source Code` and add two keys at the end:

 ```
 ...